ermia1230/Pong-IS1200/README.md

 # Pong Game on I/O Shield: Exploring Computer Hardware Engineering

+This project is done in a group with Teoman Köylüoglu.
 ## Overview

 Welcome to the Pong Game on I/O Shield project!
 This venture into computer hardware engineering has been crafted to provide a hands-on exploration of Input/Output systems, serving as an educational journey in the realm of hardware interfaces.
 The focal point of this project is the creation of a classic Pong game, where the canvas for our digital masterpiece is none other than an I/O shield.